Kevin Love NBA Playoffs Player Props: Heat vs. Nuggets

 - Love's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- On defense, the Nuggets have given up 112.5 points per game, which is eighth-best in the league.
+- Defensively, the Nuggets are ranked eighth in the NBA, giving up 112.5 points per contest.

-- The Nuggets give up 25.7 assists per contest, 15th-ranked in the league.
+- Looking at assists, the Nuggets have given up 25.7 per game, 15th in the league.

 Kevin Love vs. the Nuggets